ColdGrub1384/SpanishGenderNeutral/README.md

 SpanishGenderNeutral.inflected(attributedString, customPronoun: customPronoun) // == "Ello es bienvenida!"
 ```

-## C -> QU
+## C, G

-This library converts the letter 'c' into 'qu' when it's needed.
+This library converts the letter 'c' into 'qu' and 'g' into 'gu' when it's needed.
 For example:

 ```swift